-- (a) return the Bill with a message to the National Assembly "That the Senate has agreed to theBill without amendment"; - (b) return the Bill with a message to the National Assembly "That the Senate has rejected

-(c) cause the text of any amendment or amendments that may have been made to the Bill in the Senate to be forwarded to the National Assembly with a message desiring the concurrence of the National Assembly to the amendment or amendments made by the Senate.
+- (a) return the Bill with a message to the National Assembly "That the Senate has agreed to the ......Bill without amendment"; - (b) return the Bill with a message to the National Assembly "That the Senate has rejected the Bill and the Bill has been referred to a Mediation Committee"; or - (c) cause the text of any amendment or amendments that may have been made to the Bill in the Senate to be forwarded to the National Assembly with a message desiring the concurrence of the National Assembly to the amendment or amendments made by the Senate.

-153. Consideration of National Assembly amendments to Bills originating in the Senate
+159. Consideration of National Assembly amendments to Bills originating in the Senate

 - (1) Amendments by National Assembly to a Bill originating in the Senate shall be circulated to Senators within seven days of receipt of the amendments from the National Assembly and shall be put down for consideration in a Committee of the Whole on such day as the Senate Business Committee shall appoint. - (2) Upon a Motion being made "That the amendments by the National Assembly to the ...
-Bill be now considered", no amendment may be moved to the question other than an amendment to leave out the words "now" and to add at end of the question "upon this day...(state period)", and, in the event of such amendment being carried, the Clerk shall send a message to the National Assembly "That the Senate has deferred consideration of the amendments by the National Assembly to the ...Bill..... (state period)".
+Bill be now considered", no amendment may be moved to the question other than an amendment to leave out the words "now" and to add at end of the question "upon this day...(state period)", and, in the event of such amendment being carried, the Clerk shall send a message to the National Assembly "That the Senate has deferred consideration of the amendments by the National Assembly to the ...Bill..... (state period)". - (3) Where the Senate has resolved that the amendments by the National Assembly to a Bill be considered and, on the appointed date, the Senate shall dissolve into Committee of the Whole where each amendment shall be called out by the Clerk and may be agreed to or rejected in accordance with Article 112 (2) of the Constitution. - (4) When the Senate has concluded the consideration of the amendments by the National

-- (3) Where the Senate has resolved that the amendments by the National Assembly to a Bill be considered and, on the appointed date, the Senate shall dissolve into Committee of the Whole where each amendment shall be called out by the Clerk and may be agreed to or rejected in accordance with Article 112 (2) of the Constitution. - (4) When the Senate has concluded the consideration of the amendments by the National Assembly to a Bill originating in the Senate and the Senate- - (a) passes the Bill as amended, the Speaker shall refer the Bill to the President within seven days for assent; or - (b) rejects the Bill as amended, the Speaker shall refer the Bill to a Mediation Committee under Article 113 of the Constitution.
+Assembly to a Bill originating in the Senate and the Senate-

+- (a) passes the Bill as amended, the Speaker shall refer the Bill to the President within seven days for assent; or - (b) rejects the Bill as amended, the Speaker shall refer the Bill to a Mediation Committee under Article 113 of the Constitution.

-154. Mediation Committee
+160. Mediation Committee

-- (1) A Bill shall be referred to the Mediation Committee whenever the Senate- - (a) does not agree to all or any of the amendments made by the National Assembly to a Bill concerning county governments which originated in the Senate; or - (b) rejects a Motion that a Bill which originated in the National Assembly be read a Second or Third Time;
+- (1) A Bill shall be referred to the Mediation Committee whenever the Senate- - (a) does not agree to all or any of the amendments made by the National Assembly to a Bill concerning county governments which originated in the Senate; or - (b) rejects a Motion that a Bill which originated in the National Assembly be read a Second or Third Time; - (2) The Speakers of both Houses shall appoint a Mediation Committee consisting of equal numbers of members of each House to attempt to develop a version of the Bill that both Houses will pass. - (3) The quorum of Senators who shall be present to take part in a sitting of a Mediation Committee shall be a third of the Senators of the committee and no sitting of the Committee shall be validly constituted unless there is also present a like quorum of Members of the National Assembly.